Major credit cards are the most popular credit cards that are accepted around the world.

 If these types of credit cards don’t suit your needs, there are many other major credit card types – from low APR cards (one of the more sensible choices for sustained borrowing) to reward cards, that give you cash or loyalty points (such as frequent flyer miles) back as you spend.

-Shop around thoroughly as it’s possible that less well known credit cards might well offer the best benefits for your personal financial situation.
+Shop around thoroughly as it’s possible that less well known credit card companies might offer the best benefits for your personal financial situation.

-We compare credit over 100 credit cards from all of the major banks and credit card providers.
+We compare over 100 credit cards from all of the major banks and credit card providers.

 However, we do not compare all the credit cards that are available in the UK.